utkuozdemir/pv-migrate/README.md

 [![GitHub forks](https://img.shields.io/github/forks/utkuozdemir/pv-migrate)](https://github.com/utkuozdemir/pv-migrate/network)
 [![GitHub issues](https://img.shields.io/github/issues/utkuozdemir/pv-migrate)](https://github.com/utkuozdemir/pv-migrate/issues)

-This is a cli tool/kubectl plugin to easily migrate the contents of one Kubernetes `PersistentVolume` to another.
+This is a CLI tool/kubectl plugin to easily migrate the contents of one Kubernetes `PersistentVolume` to another.

 Common use case: You have a database with a bound 50gb PersistentVolumeClaim.